{junha.lee, dmsgk724, p0125ch, dahyun.kang, mscho}@postech.ac.kr

 Method KLD ↓ SIM ↑ NSS ↑

-Qualitative comparison of 2D affordance grounding between Cross-view-AG, LOCATE, WSAG-PLSP, OOAL, Gato-2D, and ground truth
+Qualitative comparison of 2D affordance grounding between Cross-view-AG, LOCATE, WSAG-PLSP, OOAL, Espresso-2D, and ground truth

 Qualitative comparison on AGD20K.
-Gato-2D (pretrained on Affo-150K, finetuned on AGD20K) produces more precise and well-localized affordance heatmaps compared to existing methods.
+Espresso-2D (pretrained on Affogato-750K, finetuned on AGD20K) produces more precise and well-localized affordance heatmaps compared to existing methods.

 Annotation Quality

-Annotation quality evaluation results.
-Our automatic pipeline achieves 84.8% accuracy.
-Failure modes include object misidentification (Stage 1), incorrect affordance queries (Stage 1), wrong interaction points (Stage 2), SAM edge bias (Stage 3), and limited camera angles.
+Human validation results.
+Our automatic pipeline achieves an 84.8% success rate.
+Hover a slice to inspect each failure mode — object misidentification and incorrect affordance queries (Stage 1), wrong interaction points (Stage 2), SAM edge bias merging functionally distinct parts (Stage 3), and limited camera angles.

 Citation